ratify-project/ratify-web/docs/troubleshoot/Certificate Store/cert-tsg.md

 Issuccess:        false

 ##### Cause and Solution
 PKCS12 format certs in Key Vault with nonexportable private keys causes a parsing failure because Go is hardcoded to expect a private key.
-We recommend switching to a PEM certs.
+We recommend switching to PEM certs.

 ###  Access Denied
 This error occurs when Ratify fails to fetch certificates from akv provider due to permissions issues.